STokens

-Each asset supported by the Strike Protocol is integrated through a sToken contract, which is an EIP-20 compliant representation of balances supplied to the protocol.
+Each asset supported by the Strike Protocol is integrated through a sToken contract, which is an compliant representation of balances supplied to the protocol.
 By minting sTokens, users (1) earn interest through the sToken's exchange rate, which increases in value relative to the underlying asset, and (2) gain the ability to use sTokens as collateral.

 sTokens are the primary means of interacting with the Strike Protocol; when a user mints, redeems, borrows, repays a borrow, liquidates a borrow, or transfers sTokens, she will do so using the sToken contract.